serverlessworkflow/specification/specification.md

 </details>

 Defines the state retry policy.
-The `expression` property is a JsonPath expression that is evaluated against state data.
-This assures that both execution errors as well as actions error results can be used during evaluation.
-The expression must evaluate return a result in order to be true.

-The `interval` property specifies the retry interval (in ISO 8601 repeatable format).
-For example, "R5/PT1M" would mean repeat 5 times with 1 minute intervals before each retry.
+The `delay` property specifies the time delay between retry attempts (ISO 8601 time format).

 The `multiplier` property specifies the value by which the interval time is increased for each of the retry attempts.
 To explain this better, let's say we have: